unm-historiography/2018-spring/early-20th-century/Michael - Questions.md

 7. **What can be said of Orwell’s allusion that freedom and democracy are inexorably linked to freedom and democracy** (Popkin p.
 113)?

+9: very nice. some questions (4, 7) are too vague, esp compared to your others.
+Provide some context (besides the citation) and make a start to answer the question given what we've read so far.